kampfschlaefer/app.fuse/README.md

 **This is pre-alpha!**

-Currently it lists all your files stored on app.net.
+Currently it lists all your files stored on app.net without any folders.
 It reads the list of files once upon startup and then uses this.

 ## Ideas for the future

- - Learn how to make it a usable app.net application without manual giving it an app.net access\_token
+ - [ ] Learn how to make it a usable app.net application without manual giving it an app.net access\_token

- - Retrieve actual file contents.
+ - [x] Retrieve actual file contents.

- - Cache files locally, maybe in a hidden subdir or in `~/.app.fuse` or in a database...
+ - [x] Cache files locally, maybe in a hidden subdir or in `~/.app.fuse` or in a database...

- - Update files from the net dynamically.
+ - [ ] Update files from the net dynamically.

- - Support for writing files.
+ - [ ] Support for writing files.